Kmshanley/Kmshanley/README.md

 Hi my name is Kieran Shanley.
-Currently a student at Wentworth Insitute of Technology studying Computer Engineering.
+Currently working on mining Astroids at Astroforge Inc.